 (Note: The Provisions of the Organic Foods Production Act that deals with pest management refer to “crop pests, weeds, and diseases” – the summary below refers to all three as pests.)

 The Organic Foods Production Act Provisions indicate that the producer must use management practices to prevent pests.
 Examples are crop rotation, allowed nutrient practices, sanitation, and selection of crop varieties that are suited to the site and resistant to pests.
 There are many ways to make the environment unfavorable for pests – some apply to all pests and some are pest-specific.

-When preventative techniques are not sufficient, pests may be controlled through mechanical or physical methods, such as mowing weeds, augmentation or introduction of insect predators or parasites,and management practices which suppress the spread of the pathogens causing a disease.
+When preventative techniques are not sufficient, pests may be controlled through mechanical or physical methods, such as mowing weeds, augmentation or introduction of insect predators or parasites, and management practices that suppress the spread of the pathogens causing disease.

 The organic grower’s certifier approves the plan for compliance with the National Organic Plan (NOP).
 Some organic certification agencies or certifiers may have stricter rules than the NOP.